BUILDS-/builds-workshops/website/README.md

 4. Add a file called index.html, copy it from this repo.

 5. Open up the page in your web browser by double clicking the file.
+See my webpage http://cs-people.bu.edu/swsmith for an example

 6. Change all the occurences of `Your Name` to your name.